KostasZigo/Employees_table/README.md

  2. Your browser page should look like the image bellow:
 	![plot](./public/table_image.PNG)
  3. By clicking the *Edit* button on a certain employee you can change some of his/her information:
- 	+ Change his/her Title information by writing on an input field
+ 	+ Change his/her Title information by writing on an input field.
- 	+ Change his/her status from *Active* to *Inactive* and vice versa by clicking on his/her status button
+ 	+ Change his/her status from *Active* to *Inactive* and vice versa by clicking on his/her status button.
- 	+ Change his/her role on the company by choosing an otpion from a dropdown menu You can click the *Save* button to save any changes you made on these fields. (see image bellow).
+ 	+ Change his/her role on the company by choosing an otpion from a dropdown menu.
+ You can click the *Save* button to save any changes you made on these fields. (see image bellow).

 ## Contributors